miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 $$

 Critically, the matrix doesn't depend on the vector, only on the angle.
-That means that if we had any 2D point, to rotate it around the origin you just multiply it by that matrix.
+That means that if we had any 2D point, to rotate it around the origin you just multiply the matrix by it.
-That's how OpenGL projects the vertices: the shader multiplies the appropriate tranformation matrices to each vertex's position.
+That's how OpenGL projects the vertices: the shader applies (multiplies) the appropriate transformation matrices to each vertex's position.
 All done in parallel in the graphics card!

 One final caveat: OpenGL uses 4D vertices to represent position, where the final value ($w$) is always $1$.